nus-cs2113-AY2223S1/tp/docs/team/matthewphua.md

 * Created the feature list in UG.

 **Review/mentoring contributions**
-* Helped architect overall structure of CLI
+* Helped architect overall structure of CLI and answered any questions from teammates
 * I am the most senior of my group and have had internship experiences, so I provided them with resources and advice to get and be successful in interviews.
   * Ex: I sent them a course I took